steinwurf/stub/README.rst

 Overview
 ========

-stub is a simple C++ library which is meant to provide simple helper functions to ease sometimes tedious testing tasks.
+stub is a simple C++ library that is meant to provide simple helper functions to ease sometimes tedious testing tasks.

-API documentation
+API Documentation
 -----------------

 * https://stub.steinwurf.com/stable